hotcocoabrewedcoffee/docs/content/rust-server/index.md

 **Mods**: [tbd]

 ## Server Rules:
-1. Duos Only (Groups no larger than 2)
+1. Trios Only (Groups no larger than 3)
 2. Community Island is a NON-PVP/PVE ZONE!
 3. No Offline Raiding
 4. No Racism or Hate Speech